ihnatenko-oleksii/skybooker/README.md

 ## ⚠️ Known limitations

-- No full authentication system (only X-User-Id header)
 - Payments are mocked (no real provider integration)
 - No admin panel in MVP
 - No seat availability validation for concurrent bookings